 This is probably the main reason many abolitionist movements failed in their efforts to put an end to slavery.
 There are many instances in human history when sincere efforts to eradicate slavery went in vain, as they failed to address the issue in the proper way.

 Islam completely rejected the concept of slavery.
-Yet, some prejudiced minds deem Islam to be the condoner of slavery so much so that terms such as ‘Islamic slave trade’ and ‘Muslim slave trade’ are misleadingly used.
+Yet, some people, out of ignorance of prejudice, deem Islam to be the condoner of slavery so much so that terms such as ‘Islamic slave trade’ and ‘Muslim slave trade’ are misleadingly used.

 The Islamic way of abolishing slavery was not limited to merely outlawing the practice at a constitutional level; rather it was a gradual process that included changing people’s mindset, freeing the slaves and integrating them into the society.